 CONCLUSIONS – In Europe, an increase in the consolidated budget expenditure on education by 1% results in an increase in the Gross Domestic Product by 1.02%.
-China is developing performance-based methods for a central planner to allocate research funding to different universities to better stimulate the research output.
-In the United States, universities rely to differing degrees on the various major sources of funding, including the federal government, state and local governments, businesses, nonprofit organizations, and higher education institutions.
+The COVID-19 pandemic has pushed universities in different nations such as in developing African countries beyond their limits.
+The impacts of the COVID-19 declining tax revenue on the financing of public basic education schools can considerably worsen inequalities in the conditions of education supply.
 Performance-based funding is also quite common in Australia, Canada, and many European countries but its impact on student outcomes are often weak.
 In the United States, students in low-wealth districts, who are frequently students from low-income families, typically have the fewest resources.
-In the United Kingdom, a complex, ongoing shift of funding in higher education from private to public to private again suggests a more consistent role for philanthropic funding and fundraisers; that said, an increasingly competitive global environment means that, in order to preserve market share, the education sector needs support that only government can give.
+In the COVID-19 world of education, efficiency and effectiveness tends to be characterized by a pattern of distribution and utilization of educational resources that have been arranged efficiently with effective management.
 Many international students, especially those with graduate degrees, stay on in the host country after graduation.
 In India, there are a number of important nuances within the economic perspective of education and the return on investment for the many disadvantaged parts of its population.
-That also applies to China, with many poor students in a critical period from the popularization and the diffusion of higher education.
+That also applies to China, with many poor students in a critical period from the popularization and the diffusion of higher education

 TEN FREE REFERENCES FROM THE INTERNET